mpataws/iotanium/docs/source/setup/setup.rst

 - Disconnect your workstation from the ``IoTanium-######`` wireless network.
 - Reconnect your workstation to your local WiFi network.
 - **Refresh** the WebREPL page in your browser.
-- In the connection field at the top of the WebREPL page, paste the value similar to ``ws://192.168.1.243:8266/``, copied in step 4 above.
+- In the connection field at the top of the WebREPL page, paste the value you copied in step 4 above.
 - Click the **Connect** button, and provide password ``iotanium`` when prompted.
 You should now be connected to your device via WebREPL over your wifi::

     Welcome to MicroPython!